jhu-cs-uima-sp24/TeamP-AiFeel/README.md

 ## Work in Progress
 ### Login/Signup
 ### Journal Entry
+ - Firebase connection to store all journal entries from past dates
+ - Mavigation from the calendar view to see the current days' entry and past entries
+ - Disabling input for past day's entries
+ - Clearing the current journal entnry after the day has passed
+ - Ensuring the view fits on multiple screen sizes (Doesn't work on Pixel 2, works on 3 and higher)
+ - Connecting AI queries to user prompts and AI responses

 ### Calendar
 As a result of moving journal entry storage in database to sprint 2 (as given by instructor), the following will happen for sprint 2 in regard to the home page:
 1. Calendar boxes will directly bring user to journal entry.
 Calendar from sprint 1 is set up (since cells are already generated with onclicklisteners) to easily accomplish this and link to database.
 2. Calendar boxes will have mood emojis in background of cell.
 This can easily be done once database of journal entries are done and when AI parses the emoji.
 3. Streak will update based off how many journal entries are made in a row depending on database

 ### Profile
 For sprint 2, we'll also implement profile image upload